awslabs/aws-c-s3/docs/memory_aware_request_execution.md

 The buffer pooling takes advantage of some of those allocation patterns and works as follows.
 The memory is split into primary and secondary areas.
-Secondary area is used for requests with part size bigger than a predefined value (currently 128mb) allocations from it got directly to allocator and are effectively old way of doing things.
+Secondary area is used for requests with part size bigger than a predefined value (currently 4 times part size) allocations from it got directly to allocator and are effectively old way of doing things.

-Primary memory area is split into blocks of fixed size (currently 128mb).
+Primary memory area is split into blocks of fixed size (part size if defined or 8mb if not times 16).
 Blocks are allocated on demand.
-Buffers are 'acquired' from those block, either by finding an empty spot in existing block or creating a new block.
-Allocations from blocks are simplified to not have to worry about gaps in block, by allocating only from the back of the block - i.e. each allocation moves the available space pointer in the block forward and increments the number of allocations in that block.
-Once available space pointer reaches end of block, no more allocations are done from that block until all the previous allocations are released (i.e. block is put back into use, when allocation count reaches 0).
+Each block is logically subdivided into part sized chunks.
+Pool allocates and releases in chunk sizes only, and supports acquiring several chunks (up to 4) at once.

 Blocks are kept around while there are ongoing requests and are released async, when there is low pressure on memory.